 About a guy what was tryin to soll his shirt on Broadway to buy somethin to cat.
 Now, by chance, I saw him at that time.
-Ho was an old gink, just skin and bonss, and everybody thought he was crazy.
-And he was crazy-with hunger, cause he didn't cat for about a wook.
+Ho was an old gink, just skin and bonos, and everybody thought he was crazy.
+And he was crazy-with hunger, cause he didn't cat for about a week.
 Well, he was taken for observation to the lunatic asylum where he died the next day.
 But when he was on Broadway, people were laughing at him.
 And the thing was funny, funny as Hell.
 All around you saw expensive restaurants and right here you had a man dyin of starvation right in front of you.
 Now, wasn't that funny?
 I want to tell you another story.
 About two months ago me and Fred there, lost our jobs, and as we couldn't get another and didn't have much saved up, Where could we go? we were put out for non-payment of rent.
-We decided to bunk up in one of the empty pavilions down by the "'s found a bunch of other guys there.
-The place was Battery. cold and damp as hell, but we had a roof over our heads, and we didn't kick.
+We decided to bunk up in one of the empty pavilions down by the "a found a bunch of other guys there.
+The place was cold and damp as hell, but we had a roof over our heads, and we didn't kick.
 One day the cops found us out, pulled us all in, and the judge gave us 30 days each.
 For what?
 Because their damn system took away our chance of makin a livin.
 Well we were in the coop a coupla days and then they let us go -- the papers was makin too much of a stink about it.
-When we got out, we had to lik for another place.
-"To found an old tunnel in Contral Park, but the cops kicked us out and broke up the two chairs and table we put there.
-And now we re up against It scems they got us comin and goin. "??
-Idok on one side it. we see classy rostaurants, swoll apartmonts, expensive clothes, jowelry.
-On the other side, we see thousands, millions like myself, hungry, cold, without homas.
-Whan we want to eat or a roof over our heads, they want us to pay for avarything, but they wont give us a chance to work and make some money.
-Instead they give us charity, their charity, waitin four hours in the cold for a lousy sandwich and a cup of what t by call coffee.
-And they think wo'll take everything lyin down, they think wd'll starve without kickin, but they have another guess comin.
+Whon we got out.
+We had to lik for another place.
+"To found an old tunnel in Central Park, but the cops kicked us out and broke up the two chairs and table we put there.
+And now we re up against It seems they got us comin and goin.
+To Took on one side we see classy restaurants, swell apartments, expensive clothes, jowalry.
+On the other side, we see thousands, millions like myself, hungry, cold, without homes.
+When we want to gat or a roof over our heads, they want us to pay for avarything, but they went give us a chance to work and make some money.
+Instead they give us charity, their charity, waitin four hours in the cold for a lousy sandwich and a cup of what toy call coffee.
+And they think wa'll take averything lyin down, they think wd'll starve without kickin, but they have another guess comin.
 We may not be good enough to get jobs, but we are smart enough to organize and fight, fight like hell, so that those damn swell apartment houses shake to their foundations.
 We know they'll call out the cops and the National Guard and the Militia, but we aint got much to lose and everything to gain, friends.
-They can beat up a hundred or a thousand but not millions, and these millions will fight, I tell you.
-And when they'll be through fightin, svorybody'll sat, svorybody'll have a homo----or wo the poor , unfortunate unemployed, will know the reason why.
+They can beat up a hundred or a thousand but not millions, and these millions will fight, I tall you.
+And when they'll be through fightin, avarybody'll aat, avarybody'll have a homo----or wo the poor, unfortunate unemployed, will know the reason why.